 Writing groups and beta readers

-Fellow readers and writers can’t replace a professional copy-editor or proofreader (unless they’re professionally trained in these areas, of course) but they can offer you valuable feedback on your book as a whole.
+Fellow readers and writers can’t replace professional copy-editing or proofreading (unless they’re professionally trained in these areas, of course) but they can offer you valuable feedback on your book as a whole.
 (See: What are Beta Readers?)

-They might not have the same level of knowledge as a professional developmental editor, but it’s always valuable to have several pairs of critical eyes assess your manuscript and help you understand your weak points.
+They might not have the same level of knowledge as a professional offering developmental editing, but it’s always valuable to have several pairs of critical eyes assess your manuscript and help you understand your weak points.

 Quid pro quo